Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: User Study: for Mid-Air Keyboard Adaptation

 \section{User Study: \method for Mid-Air Keyboard Adaptation}

-We conducted a user study to evaluate the effectiveness of \method in a classic HCI task: mid-air typing in virtual reality.
-Participants completed ten iterations of typing (each consisting of one to two sentences) with adaptive keyboards generated by three methods.
+We conducted a user study to evaluate the effectiveness of \method in a classic HCI task: mid-air typing in virtual reality; the interaction is shown in \autoref{fig:study_interface}.
+Participants completed ten iterations of typing (each consisting of one to two sentences) with adaptive keyboards with varying key height and width, generated by three methods.
 Subsections~5.1--5.4 describe the study design, including the experimental conditions (methods), the user models used to train \method, the objective function, and the study apparatus.
 The study was conducted in two phases.
 Phase~1 (Subsection~5.5) provided data to pre-train two optimization methods, TAF and \methodnospace.
 Subsection~5.6 details the implementation and training procedure of \method.
 Phase~2, the final evaluation, is described in Subsections~5.7 (study setup) and~5.8 (results).
 Finally, Subsection~5.9 presents our discussion of the study findings.